nigfinch/cv/README.md

 ### Basic Deployment

-Please visit this [blog post](http://blog.techmill.io/simple-static-website-your-cv/) for details on how to deploy as a static site on AWS using Codepipeline for and S3 for storage
+Please visit this [blog post](http://blog.techmill.io/simple-static-website-your-cv/) for details on how to deploy as a static site on AWS using S3 and Codepipeline.
-AWS CodePipeline is a continuous delivery service you can use to model, visualize, and automate the steps required to release your software
+AWS CodePipeline is a continuous delivery service you can use to model, visualize, and automate the steps required to release your software.
+Amazon Simple Storage Service (Amazon S3) is an object storage service.

 ## Bugs and Issues